ryverine/liri-node-app/README.md

+## User Log

+When you start LIRI for the first time a log file will be created (log.txt).

+You searches and interactions with LIRI will be documented in this log file.

+I recommend that you use WordPad (or equivalent Rich Text editor) when viewing the log file, becase Plain Text editors (i.e. NotePad) do not seem to render line break characters correctly.

 ## LIRI User Manual

 You can use LIRI to search for a musical artist's upcoming concerts, information about a specific movie, and information about a specific song.